Private School Act

 Article 59

-When preparing revenue and expenditure budgets, the government shall clearly indicate its requirements for rewards and grants after taking into account what the schools need for them to develop, soundness of the school legal persons and their schools’ internal control systems, and individual schools’ characteristics before providing the schools with rewards and grants.
+When preparing revenue and expenditure budgets, the governments at all levels shall clearly indicate their requirements for rewards and grants after taking into account what the schools need for them to develop, soundness of the school legal persons and their schools’ internal control systems, and individual schools’ characteristics before providing the schools with rewards and grants.
 Priority shall be given to areas where public schools fail to meet the need for education and educational resources are insufficient.
-Rules governing the rewards and grants shall be drawn up by the school authority.
+Regulations governing said rewards and grants shall be prescribed by the competent authority of schools.

 Article 60

-Before the funds are paid back according to rules, all or part of the rewards and grants for subsequent years shall be suspended.
+Before the funds are returned according to preceding paragraph, all or part of the rewards, grants, or subsidies for subsequent years shall be suspended.

 Article 61